shrutitripathi93/Analytics-Projects/README.md

 # Analytics-Projects
-This repository contains a list of projects that I worked on in my MS in Business Intelligence & Analytics course
+This repository contains a list of project code and presentations that I worked on in my MS in Business Intelligence & Analytics course